Best Running Pants

 The Nike Women’s Gym Vintage Capris are a stylish choice for women’s running pants.
 Thin, but sturdy material allows them to keep you cool without s sacrificing the quality of the material.
 However, this thin material and the cropped pant leg make these pants chilly, and they are recommended for mild weather temperatures only.Read more

-These slim fitting pants still give you all the mobility you need.
+These Vintage Nikes offer a nice in-between option from running tights and track pants.
+They are slightly loose, but not baggy.
+They are available in more than five colors, allowing you to express your personal style.
+These slim-fitting pants still give you all the mobility you need.
 A wide waistband and drawstring allow for a customizable fit.
 Most customers report that these pants are true to size.

 The Nike Women’s Gym Vintage Capris are a sustainably made pant, created from a blend of 60% organic cotton and 40% recycled polyester.
 Not only will you look great in these pants but you can feel good about having bought a more environmentally sound product.

 In the spring or fall, the Nike Women’s Gym Vintage Capris are an excellent choice for a women’s running pant, however, they will be too cold when the temperatures drop more.
+The cotton material offers decent breathability.
 With great reviews across the board, an attractive and comfortable design, and a variety of colors to choose from these pants do come highly recommended.

 3. U Elite MCS Compression Tights